 Vulvodynia, Acupuncture, and Chinese Medicine

 Doctors don’t know the cause of vulvodynia but possibilities include: nerve irritation; muscle spasms; hormonal changes; genetic factors; a hypersensitivity to yeast; sexual abuse; allergies; or irritation caused by certain products.
-It is a real problem; it is not in your head and you are not crazy or frigid.
-It is not a sexually transmitted disease.
+It is a real problem and it is not a sexually transmitted disease.